Apollo 4 Hatch

-The Apollo 1 command module was a Block I CM.
-The Block I side crew hatch was a two-piece affair.
-The inner hatch was an inward-opening, completely removable hatch.
-It had interlocking edge members on three sides and latches on the fourth.
+The Apollo 1 command module was a Block I CM, whose side crew hatch was a two-piece affair.
+The inner hatch was an inward-opening, completely removable hatch which had interlocking edge members on three sides and latches on the fourth.
 Cabin pressure helped seal the hatch to the command module structure and interior pressure had to be vented before the hatch could be removed and stowed.
-The outer, or ablative heat shield, hatch opened outward and was also completely removable.
-It was held in place by latches on all four sides.
-The Block I spacecraft had no requirement to support EVAs and the hatch's 90-second egress time was thought to be sufficient.
+The outer, or ablative heat shield, hatch opened outward, was also completely removable, and was held in place by latches on all four sides.
+The Block I spacecraft had no requirement to support EVAs and the 90-second egress time afforded by the hatch was thought to suffice.

 Although a modified hatch was already being created for the Block II Apollo spacecraft, it was very similar to the Block I hatch: It still had a two-piece design and the inner hatch was still held in place by the internal pressure of the CM.
 The primary difference from the Block I hatch was that the outer hatch was hinged so that it would not float off when opened during an EVA.